eflumerf/styleguide/dune-daq-cppguide.md

 ## Background [DUNE VERSION]

 C++ is the main development language of DUNE's DAQ software processes.
-As every C++ programmer knows, the language has many powerful features, but this power brings with it complexity, which in turn can make code more bug-prone and harder to read and maintain.
+It is an unusually complex language, which can make code more bug-prone and harder to read and maintain.

 The goal of this guide is to manage this complexity by describing in detail the dos and don'ts of writing C++ code.
 These rules exist to